AdobeDocs/experience-cloud.en/help/website-implementation/target.md

 * Add the pre-hiding snippet used to manage flicker when using Target with asynchronous Launch embed codes
 * Add the Target v2 extension
-* Fire the page load request (formerly the global mbox)
+* Fire the page load request (formerly called the "global mbox")
 * Add parameters to the page load request
 * Explain how profile and entity parameters can be added to the page load request
 * Fire the order confirmation request with required parameters